moxiegirl/getstarted/content/mac/started.md

 * create an image of your own
 * push your image to Docker Hub for others to use

+The getting started was user tested to reduce the chance of users having problems.
+For the best chance of success, you should follow the steps as written the first time before exploring on your own.

 ### Make sure you understand...

-This tutorial is a basic tutorial aimed at users entirely new to Docker.
-It should be comfortable for users who are non-technical and perhaps just investigating Docker.
+This getting started is for users entirely new to Docker.
+Users who are non-technical and perhaps just investigating Docker are the target audience.

-While Docker has a graphical interface called Kitematic, this tutorial uses the command line which is available on each of Docker's major distribution.
-You don't need to be experienced using a command line, but you should have some experience.
+This getting started uses Docker commands with a terminal window.
+Docker from the command line is supported on all major OS distributions.
+You don't need to be experienced using a command line, but you should be familiar with how to open one and type commands.